-If you’re in Australia, you can embark on our transpacific cruise from Sydney to Hawaii, where the Celebrity Solstice will first stop in New Zealand’s Bay of Islands and Auckland, and then sail east until it crosses the International Dateline, where you’ll subtract 24 hours from your current time.
+If you’re in Australia, you can embark on a transpacific cruise from Sydney to Hawaii, where you’ll stop in New Zealand’s Bay of Islands and Auckland.
+Then you’ll sail east until you cross the International Dateline, where you’ll subtract 24 hours from your current time.

 Afterward, you’ll visit the Polynesian islands of Tahiti and Bora and Bora and cruise for five more nights before reaching Lahaina, Maui, and your final port of call, Honolulu.

 Europe to Florida